tidev/titanium-docs/docs/api/titanium/bufferstream.md

 ## Overview

-Use the [createStream](Titanium.Stream.createStream) method to create a `BufferStream` instance from a `Buffer`.
+Use the <Titanium.Stream.createStream> method to create a `BufferStream` instance from a `Buffer`.

 <ApiDocs/>